 Oftentimes, police want more than just your ID.
 They also want to search your bags and pat you down, eg. in order to look for dangerous objects.
-If you are suspected to have committed a criminal offence this is based on some clauses in § 102 StPO (Code of Criminal Procedure), however, preventative police law also allows the police to search you under certain conditions (§ 12 Police-Law, refusing to give your name, or § 39 Police-Law).
+If you are suspected to have committed a criminal offence this is based on some clauses in §§ 102 StPO, however, preventative police law also allows the police to search you under certain conditions (§ 12 Police-Law, refusing to give your name, or § 39 Police-Law).
+In Schleswig Holstein applies §§§ 202 und 206 LVwG SH, in Hamburg §§ 15 und 15a SOG HH and Lower Saxony §§ 22 und 23 NPOG to search a person and their items.
+People may only be searched by police of the same sexor by doctors, in the case of legitimate interest (for example, in the case of transpersons.
+The wish to be searched by a person of a certain gender should be complied with (§ 203 LVwG SH; §§ 15 SOG HH; §§ 22 NPOG).
+You always have the right to be around and watch if the police searches your belongings.